 Resident Case Submission

 Resident case presentations are an integral part of each PDA Annual Meeting as they showcase future leaders in the field of dermatology.
-The 2018 Resident Case Symposium will take place over four days of our 70th Annual Meeting, to be held August 2-5 in Cabo San Lucas, Mexico.
-Don't miss your chance to compete against residents from other programs, gain experience as a presenter and educator and interact with prominent dermatologists who are also meeting faculty.
+Our 2023 Resident Case Symposium will take place over four days during our 75th Annual Meeting, to be held July 27-30 in San Francisco, California.
+Don't miss your chance to gain experience as a presenter and educator, compete against residents from other programs, and interact with prominent dermatologists who are also meeting faculty.